 How do I participate in STEM MAD National?

 In order to participate in STEM MAD National, primary and secondary student teams from across Australia participate in their own diocesan or statewide STEM showcases.
 The showcases may take place digitally or face to face depending on the context of the schools involved.
 A number of dioceses already have some form of STEM competitions, celebrations or showcase challenges which can be easily leveraged into participation for STEM MAD National.
-Prospective participants are required to address the STEM MAD National Official Project Criteria and must be able to demonstrate that they have met the criteria's standards when presenting their projects.
+Prospective participants are required to address the STEM MAD National Project Criteria and must be able to demonstrate that they have met the criteria's standards when presenting their projects.

 Following their own individual showcases each diocese or state will be responsible for nominating up to three projects per category (primary, secondary and 'Future is STEM'), which best demonstrate their learning and meet the project criteria for possible representation at STEM MAD National.
 The STEM MAD National Advisory Committee - a Committee made up of representatives from each participating state - make the final decision on which projects will be invited to attend STEM MAD National in Melbourne.